- June 16, 2009

 In "Ankh 2: Heart of Osiris," both Assil and the pharaoh must regain stolen possessions - Assil's ankh and the pharaoh's freedom.
 While navigating old Cairo, they encounter various challenges, hilarious situations, and familiar faces from the first game.
 The pharaoh's mysterious enslavement in his own quarry and Assil's relationship issues add to the complexity of this sequel, filled with the same humor and intrigue as the original.

-- The game features decent voice acting and colorful, cartoony 3D graphics that are enjoyable for its time.
+- The game features colorful and cartoony 3D graphics that are visually appealing.

 story

-“No but they have a good sense of humour, fun puzzles and imaginative story.”
+“No but they have a good sense of humor, fun puzzles, and an imaginative story.”

 “The story is a direct continuation of the previous game and will make even less sense if you haven't played that one already.”

-“I've seen plenty of sequels that want to rely so heavily on building up to the third installment that the story goes missing, but I've rarely seen a second game that uses the first as its crutch.”
+“I've seen plenty of sequels that want to rely so heavily on building up to the third installment that the story goes missing (I'm looking at you, Dragon Age II!), but I've rarely seen a second game that uses the first as its crutch.”

 “The story also wants to hit these serious moments and build up this particular love triangle when I had no absolute belief in either because of how odd the former stood out like sore thumbs and how forced the latter felt.”